 Founded to prepare leaders in the service of truth, the University of Mary is distinctive in our education and formation of servant leaders with moral courage, global understanding, and commitment to the common good.
-As America's Leadership University, we are deeply devoted to our mission: The University of Mary exists to serve the religious, academic and cultural needs of the people in this region and beyond.
+We are deeply devoted to our mission: The University of Mary exists to serve the religious, academic and cultural needs of the people in this region and beyond.
 It takes its tone from the commitment of the Sisters of Annunciation Monastery.
 These Sisters founded the University in 1959 and continue to sponsor it today.
 It is Christian, it is Catholic, and it is Benedictine.